 Located near present-day Platteville, Colorado, the fort was built much like Bent’s Old Fort in southeastern Colorado.
 The fort was a significant trading post on the Platte River until it was abandoned in 1848.
 Later, it became the first post office and courthouse site for what would become Weld County, Colorado.

-After it was abandoned for these purposes, it was unfortunately allowed to fall into ruins, and by 1951 so little was left, the site was leveled.
+Unfortunately, after it was abandoned for these purposes, it was allowed to fall into ruins, and by 1951, so little was left that the site was leveled.
 Today, only a monument remains to mark the site.

 Also See: